 Prospective graduate students should apply through the University of Miami Department of Psychology.
 Applicant should have a Bachelor’s degree or higher in psychology, neuroscience, or a related field and have substantive psychology or neuroscience research experience.
-Applicants interested in pursuing a non-clinical degree should apply to the Health Division cognitive and behavioral neuroscience track.
-Applicants interested in pursuing a clinical degree should apply through the Health Division clinical track.
-The application deadline is Novermber 15th, 2018.
-All applicants are encouraged to contact Dr. Losin to express interest in the lab, and must also mention interest in working with Dr. Losin in their application materials.
+Applicants interested in pursuing a non-clinical degree should apply to either the Psychological Science Program in either Cognitive and Behavioral Neuroscience or Behavioral Medicine depending on their interests.
+Applicants interested in pursuing a clinical degree should apply through the Clinical Psychology Program in Health Clinical.
+The application deadline is December 1st, 2019.
+All applicants are encouraged to contact Dr. Losin to express interest in the lab and include their C.V., an unofficial transcript and a sample of their scientific writing.
+Applicants must also mention interest in working with Dr. Losin in their application materials.
 Graduate student funding is available via a Research Assistantship.

 Facilities and Resources

 The SCN lab is housed in the Cox Neuroscience Annex (left) a new interdisciplinary neuroscience building on campus.
 The Neuroscience Annex includes state-of-the art neuroimaging facilities, with a research dedicated 3T MRI scanner and adjacent participant testing, office and laboratory space.
 The SCN Lab has a dyadic psychophysiology lab in which we study the dynamics of real world social interactions to complement our work in the scanner.
 We also have established an online participant recruitment and screening database and relationships with departments at the University of Miami Miller school of Medicine, which facilitate our research efforts.